 Feel free to use a film version, plot summary or study guide to help you.
+Do note that the recent BBC TV series made major changes to the book (it's perhaps more disturbing too) and is therefore not very useful as a guide to characters and plot!
+The 2011 TV series or the 2012 film are more accurate, but of course miss quite a lot out.
 We are well aware that you may not have read a novel of this length before, so do use resources to support you if necessary.
 The York Notes Advanced is a good study guide for A level and this page has some helpful notes: